department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ## How do I schedule a burial for a Veteran or other family member?

-### If you have a pre-need decision letter confirming that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery:
+### If you have a pre-need decision letter

+This letter confirms that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery.
+Please be aware you can't reserve a gravesite in advance.

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to request a burial.